jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.7 (2026/04/19) =
+* Fix: Fixed a warning on missing thumbnails, showing graceful placeholders instead of broken images in both the backend and frontend.

 = 5.4.6 (2026/04/15) =
 * Add: Dynamic galleries with Tags support, now available in the manager.